Cumulativerse/js-app-template/README.md

 ## Usage

 Run `npm install` from root directory.
-This will install all dependencies for all workspaces (desktop is not in workspace).
+This will install all dependencies for all workspaces.
 Run all these commands from root directory.

 ### Core Development